VexiDev/PhysarumSimulator/README.md

 # PhysariumSimulator

-> This repository does not include a total self-optimization algorithm but I may update it in the future
+> This repository does not include a polished self-optimization algorithm but I may update it in the future

 Steps to run a path builder slime mold simulation: